samdoran/ansible-role-rsyslog/README.md

 **rsyslog_protocol:**  Transport protocol, eithe TCP or UDP (default tcp)

+**rsyslog_collector:** Where logs will be shipped

 Dependencies
 ------------

-rsyslog must be installed on the hosts
+rsyslog must be available in a repository

 Example Playbook
 -------------------------